schism-dev/schism/docs/mesh-generation/meshing-for-compound-floods/meshing-in-SMS.md

 !!!
 Attention
     Never edit the merged map directly, unless you are willing to take the time to exactly reproduce the changes in all individual maps (which is more time consuming in most cases, so don't do it).
     Unsyncing the merged map with the individual maps make it practically impossible for any significant changes in the future.
-    The only case in which editing the merged map may be beneficial is when you work on a huge map (with tens of thousands of arcs) and cleaning the merged map take much time (e.g. hours).
+    The only case in which editing the merged map may be beneficial is when you work on a huge map (with tens of thousands of arcs) and cleaning the merged map takes much time (e.g. hours).
     In this case, make sure the changes are also reproduced in individual maps.